 An interest in all things aquatic was developed at an early age for the Tenji principals.
 Ed was particularly drawn to snorkeling, while Mark felt happiest while on a boat.

 Our first project!
-Tenji is started after being asked to consult on a sustainable shrimp farm close by in Watsonville, CA. The waste water from the shrimps, which was high in ammonia, could be recycled and used to better fertilize tomatoes.
+Tenji is started after the trio was asked to consult on a sustainable shrimp farm close by in Watsonville, CA. The waste water from the shrimps, which was very high in ammonia, could be recycled and used to better fertilize tomatoes.
 And so Tenji Aquarium Design + Build was born, with the help of some blue shrimp and some fresh tomatoes!

-Dive Bar might have been the second time Tenji was asked to create a tank for a restaurant, but it was our first time designing a tank for humans!
+Dive Bar might have been the second time Tenji was asked to create a tank for a restaurant, but it was our first time designing a tank for mermaids!

 Our first commercial laboratory project was at Nova Southeastern University.
 We designed and built out a coral nursery, including tanks, stands, a seawater system, and controls.
 The lab grows coral both for research, as well as transplanting them back into the ocean.

 In 2014, Tenji opened up its first showroom in Pacific Grove, California.
 We were located in the American Tin Cannery building, right next to historic Cannery Row.
 A space that used to be where fish were canned was now a space for fish to be built a new home!

 Throughout our partnership with the Turtle Back Zoo in Essex County, New Jersey, we have designed and built exhibits for penguins, otters, and flamingos.
 The penguin exhibit included a 30,000-gallon saltwater pool, an enormous fabricated rock wall, multiple viewing levels, and extensive plumbing, chick monitoring, and LSS.
 The flamingos were also a challenge, having tough water filtration requirements.